9 Ethical Shoe Brands You Need To Know

 At Coclico, their motto is, "luxury isn't the ability to purchase endlessly, but the privilege of choosing wisely."
 See why we love them?
 Materials for Coclico's shoes are sourced locally in Europe near their family-run factory in Mallorca, Spain.
 Coclico is heavily invested in environmental integrity, partnering with Native Energy to track its annual in-house carbon usage and offsetting that amount by investing in renewable energy projects.

 Their shoes are perfect for the minimalist who loves a quirky twist.
-Our favorite style is the Banks Sandal, a thick-strap wooden heel with color-block details.
+Our favorite style is the Bask Sandal, a thick-strap wooden heel with color-block details.

 Everlane - People